revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Jdbc.md

 <blockquote markdown="1">

-Stored procedures are a set of SQL queries that are compiled in the database and will be executed from JDBC API.
-For executing Stored procedures in the database, JDBC CallableStatement can be used.
-The syntax for initializing a CallableStatement is given below:
+Stored procedures are a set of SQL queries that are compiled in the database and will be executed from JDBC API.For executing Stored procedures in the database, JDBC CallableStatement can be used.The syntax for initializing a CallableStatement is given below:

 ```java